SOAS University of London: Presidents

-Directors
+Directors/Vice-Chancellors

-Since its foundation, the school has had nine directors.
-The inaugural director was the celebrated linguist Sir Edward Denison Ross.
-Under the stewardship of Sir Cyril Philips, the school saw considerable growth and modernisation.
+Since its foundation, the school has had ten directors.
+The inaugural director was the linguist Edward Denison Ross.
+Under the stewardship of Cyril Philips, the school saw growth and modernisation.
 Under Colin Bundy in the 2000s, the school became one of the top ranked universities both domestically and internationally.
-In January 2021 Professor Adam Habib became director of SOAS in place of Baroness Valerie Amos, who had taken up the position of Master at University College, Oxford.
+In January 2021 Adam Habib became director of SOAS in place of Valerie Amos, who had taken up the position of Master at University College, Oxford.
+In 2024, the position of director was renamed vice-chancellor.